devhawala/dwarf/readme.md

 - `processorId`
 the processor or machine id for the Dwarf machine (or MAC address in todays wording)
+(if networking is used, it should be ensured that **all** machines on the network have an unique processor id, or Pilot-based machines will stop by entering 0915 state)
 _optional, default_: `00-1D-BA-AE-04-C3`

 - `title`